Blue Razz — the short version

 Shop Blue Razz — 3 SKUs, 2 recipes

-Two recipes in the same family: Mega 200K + Pro 60K ship 'Blue Razz Lemonade' (candy + lemonade tart layer); 40K Tarot ships 'Blue Razz' (straight candy, no lemonade) paired with The High Priestess card — currently restocking.
+Two recipes in the same family: Mega 200K + Pro 60K ship 'Blue Razz Lemonade' (candy + lemonade tart layer); 40K Tarot ships 'Blue Razz' (straight candy, no lemonade) with Tarot shell artwork — currently restocking.

 'Blue Razz' vs 'Blue Razz Lemonade' — same family, two recipes